JonathanCMitchell/Rds/README.md

 That said, there is no right amount of code or features to produce.
 This should be a fun process of selecting a cool idea and then seeing if you can make some version of it happen.

 Likely anti-pattern (fixed mindset):

 1. Pick an idea, imagine the end product.
 2. Do hackathon
 3. Fall short of goal
 4. Feel bad becuase you're not yet the engineer you imagined Monday morning.

 Proposed pattern (growth oriented):

-1. Reflect on how much you've learn until now
+1. Reflect on how much you've learned until now
 2. Pick an ideas becuase the product sounds cool to you or the technology is interesting.
 3. Do what you can in two days
 4. Reflect on how badass you've become.